hyperledger/aries-rfcs/features/0035-report-problem/README.md

 The following is a categorization of a number of examples of errors and (current) Best Practice handling for those types of errors.
 The new `problem-report` message type is used for some of these categories, but not all.

+### Unknown Error

+Errors of a known error code will be processed according to the understanding of what the code means.
+Support of a protocol includes support and proper processing of the error codes detailed within that protocol.

+Any error message with an unknown code SHOULD be treated as a warning, and the flow of the active protocol SHOULD continue.
+This default behavior avoids aborting an active protocol when an unknown message is received.

 ### Error While Processing a Received Message

 An Agent Message sent by a Sender and received by its intended Recipient cannot be processed.